Leadership Traits That Hold You Back: What Got You Here, Won't Get You There

 - 20. An Excessive Need to Be "Me" - Exalting our faults as virtues simply because they're who we are.

-So, how do you know if you or your leaders have these leadership traits and habits?
+So, how do you know if you or your leaders have leadership traits and habits that are getting in the way of success?
 And if you do, how do you improve?
 A great way to start, and something I recommend (Goldsmith does too) that you get feedback with a 360 Degree Feedback Survey.

 Need 360 Feedback Assistance?
 If you are starting or considering a 360 feedback project consider 20/20 Insight software SYSTEM that makes possible for you to easily measure the performance of a person, a

-team or the entire organization with customized surveys and done-for-you-survey-templates.
+team or the entire organization with customized surveys and done-for-you-survey-templates: Survey Software System

 If you would like to talk through your project with in a complimentary consulting call, or you think you want survey administration and facilitation assistance, contact Suzie Price.